 Additional Program Offerings

 The Master of Arts in Mathematics Education program at Aurora University Online is designed to equip secondary math teachers with the mathematics content and pedagogy needed to excite and instill a passion for math in the next generation of learners.
 Secondary teachers who seek to increase their knowledge of STEM (science, technology, engineering and mathematics) content will be introduced to The Common Core State Standards (CCSS) for Mathematics and the practices associated with them.
 Throughout the program, students will focus on deepening understanding of mathematical concepts and their usage throughout the K-12 spectrum.
 The content courses increase participants’ self-efficacy with higher level mathematics, while seamlessly integrating teaching methods and content.
 Participants are trained to implement the knowledge gained in their classroom by creating new lesson plans based on the CCSS.
 The program helps teachers grow to become leaders and advocates for mathematics education in their own schools and districts.

 The online Master of Arts in Mathematics Education degree requires 37 semester hours, including one semester hour of required field experience.

-The online Master of Arts in Mathematics Education program is geared toward teachers, but applicants are not required to hold a current teaching certificate/license and an undergraduate degree with a GPA of 2.75 or higher on a 4.0 scale from a regionally accredited institution.
+The online Master of Arts in Mathematics Education program is geared toward teachers, but applicants are not required to hold a current teaching certificate/license.
+Applicants should have an undergraduate degree with a GPA of 2.75 or higher on a 4.0 scale from a regionally accredited institution.
 Prior undergraduate coursework in calculus is strongly recommended.
 Additional admission requirements include a resume or curriculum vita, a personal statement, two letters of recommendation and all transcripts from previously attended institutions.
 The GRE is not required for admission.

 Students nationwide are in an educational deficit, ranking far behind most other developed countries in the fields of math (25) and science (17).
 School systems across the country are looking to bolster academic achievement levels by hiring qualified, master’s-level educators that specialize in math and science.
 A Business-Higher Education Forum report suggests that the United States will need an estimated 280,000 math and science teachers by 2015 to become competitive in the global economy.